aarock1234/aarock1234/README.md

-Software engineer with a background in web security; previously @vercel.
+Software engineer with a background in web security & automation; previously [@vercel](https://github.com/vercel).